-Oil & gas geologist by day (hey, it pays for…hay.
-Ha!
-See what I did there?) and seeker of the flame by, well, all the time.
+Oil & gas geologist by day and seeker of the flame by, well, all the time.

 A few things you might be intrigued to know about me:

 ~I have a personal relationship with Jesus Christ.
 I try to live my life the way He intended and walk the path He created.
-Animals play a big role in my personal faith.
+Animals and music play a big role in my faith and personal relationship.

 ~I am a 9th generation Texan and yes, I am proud of that.
 Love this great state.

 ~I am an animal person.
-I have two heart horses and a dog of my own.
+I have two horses and a dog.
 Self trained…Well, really they train me.

 ~My animals make me a better human.